skycoin/hardware-wallet/README.md

 The firmware is expected to have a header with proper MAGIC number and three signature slots.

-If the firmware does not have a valid signature in its header it is considered "not official".
+If the firmware does not have a valid signature in its header it is considered **"not official"**.
 A warning will be displayed but the user can still skip it and use it anyway.

-The "unofficial firmware warning", means that the firmware was not signed by Skycoin Foundation.
+The "unofficial firmware warning", **means that the firmware was not signed by Skycoin Foundation**.

 Skycoin firmware is open source and it is easy to fork or copy official repository and create concurrent firmware for the device.
 Skycoin Foundation however will not put its signature on it.